Here’s Why June 8 Is One Of Biggest Days In Larry Bird’s Celtics History

 Bird, of course, became one of the greatest players in basketball history.
 He led the Celtics to three titles during his Hall of Fame career, and two of his most impressive NBA Finals performances fell on June 8.

 The first came in Game 5 of the 1984 Finals against the Los Angeles Lakers, aka the “Heat Game.”
-Bird got hot early and often, going off for a game-high 34 points on ridiculous 15-of-20 shooting, while also grabbing a game-high 17 rebounds in one of the finest games he’s ever played.
+Bird got hot early and often, going off for a game-high 34 points on a ridiculous 15 of 20 shooting, while also grabbing a game-high 17 rebounds in one of the finest games he’s ever played.

 Just two years later, Bird put the finishing touches on a Finals MVP performance with a triple-double in the deciding Game 6 against the Houston Rockets.
 Bird’s final line that early June night: 29 points, 11 rebounds and 12 assists — all game-high totals.
 He thinks it was the greatest game he’s ever played, and it’s hard to find anyone who’ll argue.

 “Larry Bird is where he wants to be.
 He has reached the pinnacle of basketball,” K.C.
 Jones said after the game.